UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 </codeblock>

 Add to the coding cell above code to answer the following question:
 **How many fire Pokemon are there?**
-*Hint: Think about how we obtain dataframe row and column size from the previous module*
+*(Hint: Think about how we obtain dataframe row and column size from the previous module.)*

 <choice id="1" >
 <opt text='11'>